 Bucharest has been the capital of Romania officially since 1862, unofficially since the end of 1859, when many foreign chancelleries moved their headquarters to Bucharest.
 Today is by far the largest city in Romania, with a population of 2 million people.
 It is the third-largest in this part of Europe, after Athens and Istanbul.
 It is the headquarters of the Romanian Parliament, Presidency, Government, Constitutional Court, and many other Romanian and European public institutions.

 Other major cities of Romania, although quite small when compared with Bucharest, are Timisoara, located in the south-western part of Romania; Iasi, located in the north-eastern part of Romania; Constanta, the main Romanian port; Cluj-Napoca, the main city in Transylvania; and Brasov, 180km (112mi) north of Bucharest.

 The Romanian territory is divided into 41 counties (districts) plus the capital.

 Geography of Romania

-Also, the water bodies from Romania are very important for energy, about 33% of the total Romanian energy being produced by hydro plants.
-Among them, there are The Iron Gates I and II located on the Danube River.
+Also, the water bodies from Romania are significant for energy, about 33% of the total Romanian energy being produced by hydro plants.
+Among them, there are Iron Gates I and II, located on the Danube River.